Cedar Orthopaedic Surgery Center

 - Jobs requiring the use of vibrating tools

-However, one’s occupation is not necessarily the only cause of carpal tunnel syndrome.
+However, one’s occupation is not necessarily the only culprit for carpal tunnel syndrome.
 Some medical conditions that cause swelling in the wrist, which may obstruct blood flow, can trigger the condition while repetitive movements may only make it worse.

 The following underlying conditions can be the original cause of carpal tunnel syndrome: